Human rights in Africa: African women's rights

-Significant improvements have been made toward the development of African women's rights and female political involvement at both the national and local levels.
+Significant improvements have been made toward the development of African women's rights and female political involvement at the international, national and local levels.
 The continent has espoused a number of lawful mechanisms, like the Maputo Protocol, declarations, such as the African Union Solemn Declaration on Gender Equality in Africa, and resolutions aimed to guarantee women's rights.
 These instruments likewise created numerous monitoring entities to ensure the fulfillment of African women's ideals.
 However, African women have continuously been confronted with absurd challenges in the sphere of economics, in their social lives, and in their positions within the community, specifically when it comes to healthcare and education.
 Sufficient healthcare, contraception awareness, and understanding of safe abortion is deficient because of the continent's derisory health infrastructure, making it tough for women to have satisfactory access to health clinics.
 Moreover, African women incessantly tail behind African men in their facility to have access, use, and control of land and other resources, which make them defenseless in states of conflict and unprotected in times of calamities.

 The Maputo Protocol fixes the values for women's human rights in Africa.
 The protocol has one of the highest number of ratification for an instrument in the African Union.
 In this treaty, the description of violence against women distinguishes both physical and emotional aggression as well as threats of cruelty and sadism.
 It identifies the role of women in political and public life while persuading state parties to allocate more in time and money for legislation and other procedures that could secure equal representation of women and men in decision-making.

 The protocol provides for the legal ban on female genital mutilation as well as the consent to abortion in cases of rape, incest, sexual mauling, and the continued pregnancy that threatens the mental and physical health/life of the mother or the fetus.
 It is also the first international human rights agreement that unequivocally talks about HIV/AIDS.
 Other provisions contained in the protocol address established but destructive practices, child marriage, polygamy, inheritance, economic empowerment, women's political participation, education, and women in armed conflict.